 Everyone wears their own shoes.
 I wear Nikes.
 Once, I ran barefoot.
 I really wanted to, I think it feels more natural.
 Everyone tried to convince me not to do it, but I had to experience it for myself…I couldn’t walk right for days!

 What’s it like running in a long dress?

 The dress is the most comfortable part to me.
 It feels very free and more a part of the piece, it wouldn’t feel right to wear typical running clothes.

-A trailer from Last Work, with another company member as The Runner.
+Last Work, with another company member as The Runner.

 What is more tiring—running or dancing Ohad’s work?

 They are very different; they channel different colors or rhythms for me.
 While running, things come up like pain or a cramp, but you have to keep the rhythm going; how you deal with that is part of the experience.
 You also can’t see very well (it’s pretty dark), the treadmill isn’t very wide and if you lose track you could fall off or trip!

 Do you feel like you are missing out by not dancing in the piece?